RubenSandwich/EdibleEms/_posts/2017-04-10-clean-eating-on-family-vacation.md

 **Lunches**

-Lunch typically consisted either of leftovers, my favorite [picnic spread](), a few cafes, and an easy tuna salad.
+Lunch typically consisted either of leftovers, a picnic (salami and/or smoked salmon, hard goat cheeses, cucumber, apple slices, carrots, grapes, and some good sugar free coconut water), a few cafes, and an easy tuna salad.
 When I wanted to make a real hearty meal, I made turkey burgers with a cream of asparagus soup (using the leftover asparagus from dinner the night before).
 Stick with basic foods everyone loves and don’t make it too complicated when you’re busy sight-seeing. ☺

 **People Will Help You**